Post Malone’s Plane Blew Its Tires When Taking Off, Emergency Landing In The Works

 Post Malone is onboard a plane that is set to perform an emergency landing after two of the plane’s tires allegedly blew off after takeoff, according to TMZ.

+The jet is currently circling the greater New York City area and has been for almost four hours while planning to make an emergency landing, sparking a massive response by first responders.

-On Tuesday morning the rapper and his team left from Teterboro Airport in New Jersey for London Luton Airport in Luton, England.
+On Tuesday morning, the 23-year-old “Rockstar” rapper and his team left from Teterboro Airport in New Jersey for London Luton Airport in Luton, England, after performing at the 2018 MTV VMAs on Monday evening.

+An FAA official tells us the aircraft is diverting to Westfield-Barnes Regional Airport in Massachusetts. https://t.co/GaE4XSXamP

 A law enforcement source from the New Jersey airport told reports that the private jet, a Gulfstream IV’s, tires blew off during takeoff, forcing the pilot to circle back around, in need of performing an emergency landing.

-A video shows emergency personal on the ground at the Teterboro Airport in position for the plane, when it was decided it would be safer to land elsewhere.
+A video shows emergency personnel on the ground at the Teterboro Airport in position for the plane when it was decided it would be safer to land elsewhere.

 BREAKING: Plane carrying 16 passengers prepares to make #emergencylanding after two tires blew out. #PostMalone https://t.co/WnFJHl6pfP